UPenn-CIT599/food-environmental-footprint-calculator/README.md

 #### Before you begin:

-* Remember to install the whole 8 .jar packages so as to run full project functions.
+* Remember to install all of the 8 provided .jar packages to run full project functions.
 We have provided all the .jar packages in the folder “needed jars”.
 * Import the whole program from our Git repository, not just the “src” folder.

 #### Algorithm of food suggestions: